 The Business Gold Card is ideal for your business-related purchases, particularly travel and shipping, but the card is geared towards small businesses that routinely make large purchases.
-Since this is a charge card, there are no interest charges, but you will need to plan for each building cycle.
+Since this is a charge card, you will need to plan to pay the balance each billing cycle.
 Other perks include no foreign transaction fees.

 - Earn more points on purchases in your choice of categories